78 Comments

 Step-by-step guide to apply for a family visa in Peru

-One remark before we start: The Agencia Digital is in Spanish only.
-We highly recommend to not using a translation program which automatically translates the page from Spanish to your preferred language to avoid system errors.
-And to avoid further system errors, we highly recommend to not using a VPN and switching off any ad blockers you might use.
+One remark before we start: The Agencia Digital, the online platform, where you have to submit your application, is in Spanish only.
+We highly recommend not to use a translation program which automatically translates the page from Spanish to your preferred language to avoid system errors.
+And to avoid further system errors, we highly recommend not to use a VPN and to switch off any ad blockers or an incognito mode you might use.

 Migraciones Agencia Digital